jamulussoftware/jamuluswebsite/wiki/en/en-Software-Manual.md

 This applies a fancy skin to the main window.

-### Custom central server address
+### Custom directory server address

 <figure><img src="{{site.url}}/assets/img/en-screenshots/directory-custom.png" loading="lazy" alt="Image of a text input for directory server address"></figure>

-Leave this blank unless you need to enter the address of a central server other than the default.
+Leave this blank unless you need to enter the address of a directory server other than the default.

 ### Current connection status parameter